-Filtration systems can include activated carbon charcoal filters either designed within a pitcher or included as part of a faucet-mount or tap-installed filter, Ultra Violet (UV) light units, reverse osmosis, water distillers (whole system or portable counter), or other form of water treatment process.
+Filtration systems can include activated carbon charcoal filters either designed within a pitcher or included as part of a faucet-mount or tap-installed filter, Ultra Violet (UV) light units, reverse osmosis, water distillers (whole system or portable counter), or another form of water treatment process.

 The term incorporates home filter systems, as well as much larger scale municipal or public water treatment plants.
 Some appliances are also designed with water filtration features such as refrigerator models which come with onboard filtered water/ice or freestanding water cooler/dispensers.

 There are many different types of water filters available, and your buying decisions will be influenced by the present condition of your water.
-If it's not potable, you'll need a process to remove or destroy harmful bacteria, minerals and pollutants for starters.
+If it's not potable, you'll need a process to remove or destroy harmful bacteria, minerals, and pollutants for starters.
 Your local water expert is the best professional to help you evaluate your choices.

 Once water testing has confirmed what is in your water, you will be given remedy options to make your drinking water safe (potable).
 Installation requirements and costs will be discussed, based on needs and whether you own your home or not.
-Today, there are many choices and these systems are much more affordable than they were a decade ago.
+Today, there are many choices, and these systems are much more affordable than they were a decade ago.

-Water does not need to qualify as not being potable, to benefit from some kind of filtration system.
+Water does not need to qualify as not being potable, to benefit from some filtration system.
 One of the biggest consumer concerns is the chlorine taste left by town water treatment plants.
 It's a necessary evil that results from measures taken to make your drinking water safe.
-You can however add an economical and simple filter system to reduce that if you wish to.
+You can, however, add an economical and simple filter system to reduce that if you wish to.

 Note that not all carbon filters (or larger units) have the same efficiency.
 There are differences in filtration layers or stages, as well as in quality of materials.
 That's where the product details should be reviewed, so you know what the product will do for your water.